franfif/algoinvest-trade/README.md

 ## Optimized solution
 The optimized solution orders the shares by their profit percentage, then proceeds to buy the shares in order from the biggest profit percentage, until there is not enough money left to buy any more share.

+This solution has a similar space complexity than the brute-force solution (linear space complexity, O(n)).
-This solution is much faster than the brute-force solution, with a linearithmic time complexity of O(n log n).
+It is much faster than the brute-force solution, with a linearithmic time complexity of O(n log n).

 However, this solution only looks for one combination, based on the ordered list of available shares and the cost of each share.